andreacorbellini/andreacorbellini.github.io/src/content/2023-003-authenticated-encryption.md

 $$(x^2 + 1)(x^2 + 2) = x^4 + 3x^2 + 2$$

 This expression can be *reduced*.
-Reducing a polynomial expression is the equivalent of what we were doing with integers modulo a prime, when we were saying that 8 = 7 + 1 = 1 (mod 7).
+Reducing a polynomial expression is the equivalent of what we were doing with the integers modulo a prime, when we were saying that 8 = 7 + 1 = 1 (mod 7).
 That "conversion" from 8 to 1 is the equivalent of the reduction that we're talking about here.